Getting Started

 idle-timeout-overrideintegerCustom idle timeout in seconds (optional)

 Patterns use NSRegularExpression syntax.
-Use single-quoted TOML strings so backslashes are literal: '^claude\b'.
+Use single-quoted TOML strings so backslashes are literal: '^my-agent\b'.

 Troubleshooting